search ]

-Exploring CSS ::marker Pseudo-Element
+Exploring the CSS ::marker Pseudo-Element

 The ::marker pseudo-element is a feature in CSS that enables you to style the markers of list items.
 Whether you want to customize the appearance of bullets in an unordered list or the numbering in an ordered list, ::marker gives you the flexibility to enhance the visual appeal of your lists.